Can Sleeprate help me?

 Total Time in Bed

-The time between going to bed at night and getting up in the morning.
+The time-lapse between going to bed at night and getting up in the morning.

 Track My Sleep

-This step tracks your sleep.
-Answer a few questions about your day, and then you are ready to start tracking your sleep.
-To accurately measure your time falling asleep, we recommend to start tracking when you actually intend to go to sleep, and not before.
-You can use an activity or fitness monitor for objectively-measured results, or use the app alone for insights on your sleep – to monitor its quality and quantity, and for snore and noise analysis.
-We recommend you answer the questions as your day winds down, that way all that is left to do is click on the “Start Tracking” button when you get into bed.
+This is how your sleep is tracked to catch the complexity of this important component of your life.
+In fact you provide valuable information that can’t be captured accurately otherwise.
+First you answer a few questions about your day.
+Then when ready for sleep you start tracking your sleep.
+To accurately measure your time falling asleep, we recommend to start tracking when not before you are going to bed with the intention to sleep.
+You can use an activity or fitness monitor to obtain objective-measured rof your sleep.
+Using the app alone, without a wearable, allows valuable insights into your sleep quality and quantity , habits that influence your sleep and daytime feelings related to sleep, such as sleepiness, mood or stress.
+We recommend you answer the questions as your day winds down, that way all that is left to do when you get in bed is click on the “Start Tracking” button.

 The percentage of awake time during the night.
 This includes the time it took to fall asleep and the time spent awake during the night.

 To understand the nature of sleep and its stages, it’s important to understand the difference between sleep and wakefulness.
 Being awake is a state of consciousness accompanied by heightened perception, realistic thinking, environmental responsiveness and physical activity.
 In contrast, sleep is a behavioral state of decreased perception, relatively low responsiveness to the environment and physical inactivity (or rest).